What Drew Me to this Job

 As of the date of this post, February 2019, I have heard zilch from NC Symphony.
 I just find that so unprofessional, especially since I made it to the third interview round.
 They could have at least had the decency to let me know they hired someone else.

 I can’t lie.
 I’m not sad I didn’t get the job.
 The prospect of working in development again sounded life-draining, but it was in Raleigh, and it would have been convenient.
-But I’m pissed that they didn’t even have the courtesy to respond to my emails or update me about the status of my application.
+But I’m pissed that they didn’t even have the decency to respond to my emails or update me about the status of my application.